Avatar: The Last Airbender (franchise): Tabletop roleplaying game

 On July 12, 2021, Magpie Games announced that on August 3 of the same year they'd be launching a Kickstarter campaign for Avatar Legends: The Roleplaying Game, an officially licensed tabletop roleplaying game set in the universe of Avatar: The Last Airbender and The Legend of Korra.
 The campaign raised USD $9.53M, becoming the most successful campaign for a tabletop game in Kickstarter's history.
 Pre-orders for much of the game's content opened on October 12, 2022.

 Concert

 In October 2023, Nickelodeon and GEA Live announced Avatar: The Last Airbender in Concert, an ongoing concert tour featuring Zuckerman's score for the series.
 The tour was initially announced for four dates and locations in the UK, US, and France, and premiered in London on January 21, 2024.
 The concert runs for over two hours and the music is performed by an orchestral ensemble, while several moments from the series are displayed on a large screen.
 Zuckerman, in assistance with DiMartino, Konietzko, and original editor Jeff Adams expanded the series' score and compositions for the concert.
 The concert is produced by Nickelodeon, GEA Live, and Senbla.

+Trading Card Game

+On October 28th, 2025, Wizards of the Coast announced their newest Magic the Gathering crossover to be with Avatar: The Last Airbender.
+The series was released on November 21st, 2025, with a set of 414 cards; an additional eternal release releasing soon after while providing more artwork and some rereleases of cards.
+On November 17th, 2025 a secret lair, a handful of cards, was also released.